GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 ### Task 2: Review corosync configuration

-1. Within the RDP session to az12003a-vm0, in the PuTTY-based SSH session to i20-db-0, review content of the **/etc/corosync/corosync.conf** file by running:
+1. Within the lab computer, in the PuTTY-based SSH session to i20-db-0, review content of the **/etc/corosync/corosync.conf** file by running:

     ```
     cat /etc/corosync/corosync.conf